teamosis/gethugothemes-documentation/content/gofolium/content-management.md

 ## Homepage

 Home Page content comes from `data` folder.
+The data folder is a subfolder of the project folder.
 After open the data folder you will see all page contents file, like `homepage.yml` for homepage.Open this page in any text editor, and you will be able to edit it.
 Some of the sections can hide.
 You can change its `enable` value to `false`.

 ## Other Pages
 There are two types of pages in the Hugo theme, list page, and single page.
 The list page is kind of a landing page (ex: `about page`).
 And the single page is called the inner page of a product or a post (ex: blog single page).
 We need to define the structure or markup of every page.